open-telemetry/opentelemetry.io/content/en/blog/2022/apisix/index.md

 ![Jaeger UI](jaeger-ui-1.png)

-You need to note that the `additional_attributes` configuration is set to take values from Apache APISIX and Nginx variables as `attribute` values, so `additional_attributes` must be a valid Apache APISIX or Nginx variable.
+You need to note that the `additional_attributes` configuration is set to take values from Apache APISIX and NGINX variables as `attribute` values, so `additional_attributes` must be a valid Apache APISIX or NGINX variable.
 It also includes HTTP Header, but when fetching http*header, you need to add `http*`as the prefix of the variable name.
 If the variable does not exist, the`tag` will not be displayed.